coryhouse/module-federation-example/README.md

 ![Real case scenario](img/scenario.png)

-1. `application` - Host
+1. `application` - Host.
+Composes the 2 packages below.
 2. `components` - Bidirectional host.
 Imports the loading component, applies CSS and then re-exposes it.
 Also, exposes a rounded button.
 3. `loading` - Remote.
 Exposes a loading component.

-Finally, the hll include these two components that will be shown to the user.

 ## Local dev